 Due to a toxic bloom of cyanobacteria in the Virgin River, it is not advisable to drink or filter water from any water source other than a spring.
 Even when conditions are optimal, there are no reliable water sources along the 13 miles between Beatty Spring (near La Verkin campsite 10) and Wildcat Spring (1.5 miles from the junction with West Rim Trail).
 Depending on where you disperse camp in the Northgate/Wildcat area, you could also be looking at a night of dry camping.

 Especially if you are hiking when the weather is warmer, we recommend caching water at Hop Valley Trailhead, roughly 6 miles from Beatty Springs/La Verkin campsites and 7 miles from Wildcat Springs.
-Clearly mark your water contains with your name and the date you intend to pick them up.
+Clearly mark your water containers with your name and the date you intend to pick them up.
 There is a trash-can at Hop Valley Trailhead.
 If Wildcat Spring is not running, you may also want to consider caching water at Lava Point as well.

 Caching water is not required, but it is a good idea.
 You will otherwise need to carry additional water with you on the longer stretches, especially if not all the springs are running.
 One (1) liter of water weighs 2.2 lbs (1 kg); that extra weight means extra time on the trail, which means extra time exposed to hot and dry conditions.
 A little extra planning can make for a much more enjoyable trip since you won’t have to ration every drop.
 If you end up caching more than you need, share it with the backpackers and trail runners who didn’t prepare as well.
-They’ll make themselves known the moment they see you with gallons for water, trust us!
+They’ll make themselves known the moment they see you with gallons of water, trust us!

 Getting Permits for the Trans Zion Trek